-Hospice and Palliative Care Center (Building 100, 4C and 2C, PAD; Inpatient Palliative Care Consult Service)

-Supervisor: Kimberly E. Hiroto, Ph.D.
+Hospice and Palliative Care Center and Sub-Acute CLC (Building 100, 4C and 2C, PAD; Inpatient Palliative Care Consult Service) Supervisor: Kimberly E. Hiroto, Ph.D.

-Patient population: The VA Hospice and Palliative Care Center consists of two 20-bed inpatient units.
-The short-stay Community Living Center (CLC) provides sub-acute rehabilitation and the acute inpatient Hospice Care Center serves patients needing 24/7 care for end-of-life care.
+Patient population: The VA Hospice and Palliative Care Center and the sub-acute Community Living Center (CLC) consists of two separate inpatient units dedicated to serving Veterans with serious and at times life-limiting illness.
 Patients on both units are admitted for various lengths of stays ranging from short-term to end-of-life care.
 The average length of stay usually ranges between 1-3months, but some patients have stayed with us for over 1yr; duration often depends on their medical needs and illness status along with their functioning and psychosocial situation (e.g., housing, availability of caregivers).
-Our acute hospice patient population includes those living with serious life-limiting illness usually with

-6-months or less time remaining (see below for a description of palliative and hospice care).
+The acute hospice patient population includes those living with serious life-limiting illness usually with 6-months or less time remaining (see below for a description of palliative and hospice care).
 Common medical problems for patients receiving hospice care includes metastatic cancer, advanced heart failure, chronic lung diseases, end-stage organ failure, neurocognitive disorders and progressive neurological diseases (e.g., ALS).

 Those on the short-stay CLC are receiving rehabilitation are often recovering from amputations and/or undergoing treatment (e.g., chemotherapy, dialysis).
 While these patients may not yet eligible for hospice care, they often have chronic and/or life-limiting illnesses and frequently discharge home or to another residential setting (e.g., skilled nursing home) depending on their functional and medical needs.
 On several occasions our subacute medical patients discharge with home hospice or move over to the hospice unit.
 Patient demographics vary significantly by sociodemographic characteristics, disease states, mental health diagnoses, military era, and life experience.

 In addition to these settings, the Fellow also works with patients from our inpatient Palliative Care consult service.
 This service receives consults from within the hospital.
 Consults often relate to symptom management (e.g., pain, nausea, dyspnea), mood (depression, anxiety), clarification of goals of care (e.g., pursuing curative treatment or comfort care), and/or teaching the patient about the dying process.
-Patients seen by the Palliative Care Consult Service may be earlier in their illness traiectory or in the early processes of deciding to pursue hospice care.
+Patients seen by the Palliative Care Consult Service may be earlier in their illness trajectory or in the early processes of deciding to pursue hospice care.
 The Fellow is responsible for tracking the incoming consults, determining if psychology services may be of benefit, and coordinating care with the palliative physician and the primary team.
 Psychological services may involve working with the Veteran patient around adjustment to functional decline, helping the family cope with anticipatory grief, and/or attending family meetings to help address goals of care conversations.
 The Palliative Care Consult Service provides the Fellow opportunities to consult with acute medical teams, navigate a variety of medical settings, and shepherd the patient through their illness experience.